IsoPet® is now commercially available as part of a company-sponsored program to gain experience on the use of the

 Important information regarding IsoPet®:

 IsoPet® is designed to deliver a high dose of therapeutic radiation at the point of administration with no significant radiation extending beyond the treatment zone.
-IsoPet® is therefore
+The hydrogel immobilizes

-IsoPet is not effective against distributed cancers, such as lymphomas, or advanced metastatic disease where the cancer has spread significantly beyond the tumor
+IsoPet® is not effective against distributed cancers, such as lymphomas, or advanced metastatic disease where the cancer has spread significantly beyond the tumor site.
+IsoPet® can

 You will be participating in a developmental therapy.
 The therapy has demonstrated limited, but positive results.
 The data from the tests will be made available to Vivos Inc. and other